Azure/azure-functions-openai-extension/samples/other/nodejs/README.md

 ## Running the Function App

 1. Start Azurite for local development storage.
 See [these instructions](https://learn.microsoft.com/azure/storage/common/storage-use-azurite) for more information on how to work with Azurite.
-1. Run the following command
+1. Run the following command to start the function app.

     ```bash
     cd samples/other/nodejs && npm install && dotnet build --output bin && npm run build && npm run start